Generalizing Goal-Conditioned Reinforcement Learning with Variational Causal Reasoning: Generalizing by Discovering (GRADER)

 where $\theta$ is the shared parameter of transition model $p_{\theta}(s^{t+1}|a^{t}, s^{t}, \gG)$ and policy $\pi_{\theta}(a^{t}|s^{t}, s^{*}, \gG)$, and $\phi$ is the parameter of causal graph $q_{\phi}(\gG|\tau)$.
 To efficiently solve this optimization problem, we iteratively updates parameter $\phi$ (causal discovery, Section~\ref{causal_discovery}) and parameter $\theta$ (model and policy learning, Section~\ref{model_planning}), as shown in Figure~\ref{fig:framework}.
-Intuitively, these processes can be respectively viewed as the discovery of CG and update of SCM, which share tight connections discussed in Section~\ref{cg_scm}.
+Intuitively, these processes can be respectively viewed as the discovery of graph and the update of $f_i$, which share tight connections as discussed in Section~\ref{cg_scm}.